 IV.
-Section I - Property Coverage Included in Every Homeowner Policy:
+Section I - Property Coverage

+Included in Every Homeowner's Policy:

-- A. Coverage "A" Dwelling, (not included in HO4 & HO6), includes the dwelling, structures attached to the dwelling, and any material to be used to repair or build such structures when the material is located next to the dwelling. - B. Coverage "B" Other Structures (a.k.a.
-Appurtenant Structures), (not included in HO4 & HO6), covers buildings separated from the dwelling by a clear space.
+A. Coverage "A" - Dwelling, (not included in HO4 & HO6), includes the dwelling, structures attached to the dwelling, and any material to be used to repair or build such structures when the material is located next to the dwelling.

+B. Coverage "B" - Other Structures (a.k.a.
+Appurtenant Structures),

+(not included in HO4 & HO6), covers buildings separated from the dwelling by a clear space.
 These buildings may not be used for business purposes other than those described earlier under eligibility.
-We do cover a structure that contains business property that is owned by the insured or a tenant provided that business property is not fuel.
-This does not cover other structures rented or held for rental to a person who is not a tenant unless used solely as a private garage.
-This is an additional 10% coverage of the policy limit of Coverage "A." - C. Coverage "C" Personal Property (Contents), covers 50% of "A" in additional coverage.
+This is an additional 10% coverage of the policy limit of Coverage "A."

+C. Coverage "C" - Personal Property (Contents), covers 50% of "A" in additional coverage.
 Personal property owned or used by the insured is covered 100% anywhere in the world.
-An endorsement may be added to increase the percentage amount. - Personal property also may, at the insureds' request, cover property of others while that property is on the resident premises. - D. Coverage "D" Loss of Use, pays for increased living expenses if the insured cannot occupy the residence following a loss by a covered peril.
-The insured may be reimbursed for the fair rental value of the residence. - Percentage of coverage:
+An endorsement may be added to increase the percentage amount.

+D. Coverage "D" - Loss of Use, pays for increased living expenses if the insured cannot occupy the residence following a loss by a covered peril.
+The insured may be reimbursed for the fair rental value of the residence.

-'''
+Percentage of coverage:

 20% of "A" on HO2 and HO3

 20% of "C" on HO4

 40% of "C" on HO6

-'''